andrewjarkwahwong/andrewjarkwahwong.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>Incoming PostDoc at the Fritz Haber Institute of the Max Plank Society, and 5th year Ph.D.
+subtitle: <a href='#'>PostDoc at the Fritz Haber Institute of the Max Plank Society, and orevious Ph.D.
 Chemical Engineering Researcher with Prof. Mike Janik at Penn State University</a>.

 profile:
   align: right